 How to play Mexican Train dominoes

 A standard game of Mexican Train dominoes uses double 12 dominoes, and it accommodates up to eight players.
-Each player will need some sort of marker (coins are a common choice), as well as a spare marker – we’ll explain why shortly.
+Each player will need some sort of marker (coins are a common choice), as well as a spare marker.
 The aim of Mexican Train dominoes is to be the first player that places all of your dominoes.

 Just like in Chicken Foot dominoes, you start by placing the highest double domino on the table.
-The number of dominoes drawn from the boneyard depends on how many players there are – 15 dominoes for two to four players; 12 dominoes for five to six players; and ten dominoes for seven to eight players.
+The number of dominoes drawn from the boneyard depends on how many players there are: 15 dominoes for two to four players; 12 dominoes for five to six players; and ten dominoes for seven or eight players.

 How to play Kingdomino

-Alright, Kingdomino is more of a dominoes-inspired game than a game you can play with a dominoes set.
-But it’s such a good game – one of the best family board games, in fact – that we had to include it.
-You can read our Kingdomino review if you’d like to know what’s so special about it: otherwise, here’s the rules:
+Alright, Kingdomino is more of a dominoes-inspired game.
+But it’s one of the best family board games out there, so we had to include it.
+You can read our Kingdomino review if you’d like to know what’s so special about it.
+Otherwise, here’s the rules:

 The tiles in Kingdomino have two sides like a regular domino, except they are covered in different types of terrain.
 Two to four players will match wheat fields, lakes, and mountains in their own personal five-by-five space (each tile counts as two spaces).

-The game begins by shuffling the tiles and each player placing a random tile down as their starting piece.
-The rest of the dominoes become the draw pile, but some are removed depending on how many players there are – use 24 tiles for two players, 36 for three players, and 48 for four players.
+At the start of a game, the tiles are shuffled, and each player places a random tile as their starting piece.
+The rest of the dominoes become the draw pile, but some are removed depending on how many players there are (use 24 tiles for two players, 36 for three players, and 48 for four players).

 A round starts with tiles drawn equal to the number of players.
-There are numbers on the back of the tiles, and they should be organised in ascending order (with the lowest at the top).
-Each player has a meeple king that represents them – which is now chosen at random to determine what order everyone goes in.
+There are numbers on the back of the tiles, and they should be organized in ascending order (with the lowest at the top).
+Each player has a meeple king that represents them, which is now chosen at random to determine what order everyone goes in.

 From the top of the tile line to the bottom, each player now takes turns placing their domino of choice, then choosing a domino from the new line of tiles.
 New tiles must connect to a matching terrain, and they must be discarded if there are no terrains to match with or there is no space for the tile in the five-by-five grid.